onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 - Good tension is like the right stretch in a muscle, or a project that is hard but still under control.
 It keeps things sharp and coordinated.
 - Bad tension is like a cracked bridge or chronic stress.
 Forces exist but do not align.
 Energy is wasted and something snaps.

-Modern AI systems contain both.
+Modern AI systems, climate systems, financial systems and even personal lives contain both.

 - We pour data and compute into models.
 Some pressure becomes useful structure for reasoning and prediction.
 That is good tension.
 - Some pressure becomes uncontrolled and targetless.
-That is where hallucinations, unstable behavior, and failures appear.
+That is where hallucinations, unstable behavior and failures appear.
 That is bad tension.

-What Tension Universe tries to do is direct:
+Tension Universe tries to do something direct.

-> Give a precise language for describing these tensions, then use that language to encode hard problems at the effective layer.
+> Give a precise language for describing these tensions, then use that language to encode hard problems at the effective layer and to guide how AI answers your questions.

 Instead of saying “this model seems smart” or “this metric looks fine”, we want to say: